siongui/instago/README.rst

 +++++

-This package *instago* only access the Instagram public and private API and get data from the API.
+This package *instago* only access the Instagram public and private API and get metadata from the API.
 If you want to download media (photos/videos), stories, or story highlights.
 See `download <download>`_ directory.

 Install the package by ``go get``: